 If it's not GHD, why is a child short?
 There are dozens of reasons why a child might be growing slowly, or is short compared to their peers.
 Typically, pediatric endocrinologists check for low thyroid hormone levels, celiac disease, and measures of health in blood tests and by history to determine if there are other conditions that may be affecting growth.
-If there is a diagnosis that is likely contributing to slow growth or short stature, it is strongly recommended that it is treated first to see if correcting the deficiency can normalize growth.
+If there is another diagnosis that may be contributing to slow growth or short stature, it is strongly recommended that it is treated first to see if correcting that concern can normalize growth.

 What is Idiopathic Short Stature?
 ISS is "Idiopathic" Short Stature, a term used when there isn't a clear medical cause for a condition.
 ISS includes the short stature, slow growth, and short predicted height of GHD, and lack of other explanation for them, but their measured levels of GH on a GH stimulation test are normal.
 In my own practice, children with true ISS are few, with undiagnosed or as yet undiscovered genetic causes likely for most of them.
 That said, for those with true ISS, GH treatment can be used under certain guidelines, but doses required for growth are generally high, and results at maturity - their final height - vary widely.

 For most short and/or slowly growing children, it is likely multiple factors - heredity in height and puberty, as well as nutritional, medical, and functional challenges - that are additive and contributing to a child's growth pattern.
 Each of these must be evaluated for a comprehensive understanding of a child's slow growth.
 Addressing the unique set of underlying causes for a particular child can avoid treatments - like GH - that may superficially promote growth in the short term, but fail to maximize growth or health for a child's lifetime.

 To schedule a time with Dr. Lerner to learn more, and discuss a child's evaluation and diagnosis with slow growth, short stature, or growth hormone deficiency,